Rabbit Diarrhea

 While bunnies are still in the nest box, they begin nibbling at their dam’s feces, both the round marbles and the cecotropes.
 This is their first introduction to the critically important intestinal bacteria that will populate their own guts and keep them healthy.

 Then at approximately 2 1/2 - 3 weeks old, baby bunnies hop out of the nest box (or burrow) and gain access to solid rabbit feed or forages.
-From the age of 3 weeks up to 9-10 weeks of age, the bunny’s intestinal tract is in process of becoming fully balanced and fully populated with the normal bacteria that perform the cellulose and fiber digestive processes and keep the rabbit healthy.
+From the age of 3 weeks up to 9-10 weeks of age, the bunny’s intestinal tract is in process of becoming fully balanced and fully populated with the normal bacteria that perform the cellulose and fiber digestive processes that keep the rabbit healthy.

 Death by enterotoxemia, if it strikes a bunny, is statistically more likely to do so when young rabbits are between the ages of 5 weeks to 9 weeks.